November 17th, 2019 CNA:- Download PDF Here

 - The court noted that historical wrongs cannot be remedied by the people taking the law in their own hands.
 In preserving the character of places of public worship, the Parliament has mandated in no uncertain terms that history and its wrongs shall not be used as instruments to oppress the present and the future.

-For more information on the issue click the below article:
+For more information on the issue, read Several positives for the Muslim plaintiffs

 - A study published in Nature investigates the potential scale and cost of 10 different ways of capturing and reusing carbon dioxide, such as in fuels, chemicals, plastics, and building material.